 Conversely, here are some things which generally do not have much of an impact on the amount of processor power needed by QLab:

-Macs are available today with several types of processors which can be categorized as follows:
+New Macs are available today with Apple Silicon processors.
+They can be categorized as follows:

 Loading and playing cues uses memory, so the more audio or video that needs to be loaded at any given moment, the higher the memory requirement will be.
 4 GB should be considered the minimum for even the simplest of shows, and 8 GB should be considered the minimum for shows of middling complexity or higher.
 As with processing power, more complex shows can benefit from (and may require) more memory.
 QLab is able to address as much memory as your Mac provides.

 Intel-based Macs and Apple Silicon-based Macs handle memory very differently.
 It appears to be true that Apple Silicon-based Macs need less memory to run the same software as an equivalent Intel-based Mac, but as of the writing of this manual there is not enough information to provide more specific guidance.

 The most important aspect of storage is thankfully the simplest; you need to have a sufficient amount of storage installed in your Mac to hold the data needed for your show.
 QLab workspaces are generally very small, so the real determining factor is the total size of all the media files used by your workspace.

 The second most important aspect of storage is the read speed, which is the speed at which the Mac is able to gather data from storage.
 Nearly all Macs today use solid state drives (SSD), the very slowest of which is still awfully fast.

 For best performance, we recommend using a Mac with an SSD, and keeping your workspace and its media stored internally on that Mac.
 If you must store your data on an external drive, it should be an SSD or a very fast, enterprise-class hard disk, and should be connected to your Mac via Thunderbolt, USB4, or USB 3.2.